Ask the Experts: Meningococcal ACWY

 If the first dose is given at age 13 through 15 years, you can give the booster dose as early as age 16 years, with a minimum interval of 8 weeks from the previous dose.
 So even if the patient was vaccinated at age 15 years 11 months, you could wait at least 8 weeks and then give the booster at age 16 years 1 month (or later).

-Two of the MenACWY vaccines (Menactra and Menveo) are approved for adults through age 55 years.
+Menveo is approved for adults through age 55 years.
 MenQuadfi was approved in 2020 for ages 2 years and older.
-If MenACWY is indicated for a person older than age 55 and you do not have MenQuadfi, use the MenACWY product available.
+If MenACWY is indicated for a person older than age 55 and you do not have MenQuadfi, use Menveo.
+If meningococcal B vaccination with MenB-FHbp (Trumenba) is needed at the same visit, Penbraya (MenABCWY, Pfizer) is also an option, as long as it has been at least 6 months since the most recent dose of Penbraya.

 The “two-vial” formulation of Menveo (MenACWY-CRM, GSK) requires reconstitution of a lyophilized powder with a diluent: it is FDA-licensed for administration to individuals age 2 months through 55 years.
 The “one-vial” liquid formulation of Menveo licensed in 2022 is essentially the same vaccine, but does not require reconstitution before administration; however, this formulation is currently licensed only for administration to people age 10 through 55 years.